 Message from the Dean

-The UAS Alaska College of Education with good school district partnerships and faculty in Juneau, Anchorage, Kenai, Kodiak and Tok offers initial licensure and advanced programs for students across Alaska.
-This year we have interns in 22 of the state’s 54 school districts and in the past three years, graduates teaching in 44 of these districts.
-We accommodate our students through on-line courses and offer an intensive on-campus summer session for two of our programs.
-With an emphasis on the clinical phase of preparation, our students spend much of their program observing and teaching in schools while being closely supervised by faculty both in person, and through remote video observation.
+The UAS Alaska College of Education, with good school district partnerships and faculty in Juneau, Anchorage, Kenai, Kodiak, and Soldotna, offers initial licensure and advanced programs for students across Alaska.
+This fall we have 74 interns in 12 of the state’s 54 school districts and for the past three years, graduates teaching in 46 of these districts.
+We accommodate our students through online courses and offer an intensive summer session for three of our programs.
+With an emphasis on the clinical phase of preparation, our programs include students spending a lot of time observing and teaching in schools while being closely supervised by faculty both in person and through remote video observation.
+This year because of the pandemic, much of the clinical experience is virtual.
+Thank you to the school districts who have worked so hard to accommodate our interns and practicum students during these challenging times.

-If interested in learning more about the Alaska College of Education and its programs, then please contact our Student Services Assistant Elisabeth Genaux at 907-796-6076 or email@example.com.
+To learn more about the Alaska College of Education and its programs please contact our Student Services Assistant Elisabeth Genaux at 907-796-6076 or email@example.com.
 She can answer your questions or direct you to a faculty member.
 We believe that our state’s and country’s biggest responsibility is to educate its children.
 We are pleased to prepare teachers and administrators who help Alaska meet this responsibility.

 Thanks for visiting our website, we look forward to welcoming you.